Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 2) Pianu.com

-This option technically applies to Windows as well, but I could not find any other free app in the Apple App Store that was not either terrible or trying to give me a virus.
+This option technically applies to Windows as well, but I could not find any other free apps in the Apple App Store that were not either terrible or trying to give me a virus.

 Pianu.com is a web-based keyboard (MIDI) and is a great option if you don’t want to bother with downloading software and just want to start playing right away.